TraXIcoN/FreeCodeCamp-Projects/README.md

 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix
-- Proposing new features
+- Proposing soluctions with beter time/space complexity
 - Becoming a maintainer

-## We Develop with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+2. Clone that branch onto your local machine using `git clone <https link of your branch>`
+3. Make required changes and commit them using:
-5. Make sure your code lints.
+4. Make sure your code lints.
+5.     git add filename
+       git commit -m "Bried description about your PR" git push origin
 6. Issue that pull request!

 ## Solution Format